wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/introduction-to-the-plugin-model-of-the-new-provisioning-server.md

 Each plugin can configure devices from configuration specifications.
 Plugins can also offer some additional services, like the downloading of external files, like firmware or dictionary files for example.
-So what was done before by xivo_fetchfw is now partially integrated in each and every plugin.
+So what was done before by `xivo_fetchfw` is now partially integrated in each and every plugin.

 One important particularity of this system is that each plugin is isolated from the others.
-Besides, and unlike the old provisioning server, the plugins doesn't share a common directory like /tftpboot.
+Besides, and unlike the old provisioning server, the plugins doesn't share a common directory like `/tftpboot`.
 This way, there's never a conflict between the files used by the different plugins, and this make it easy to have for example a xivo-aastra-3.2.0.1011 and a xivo-aastra-2.6.0.2019 plugin on the same server.

 This means that with provd, you can have at the same time and on the same network, for example, two Aastra 6730i, one using the 2.6.0.2019 firmware and another using the 3.2.0.1011 firmware, and this